NoRiskClient/noriskclient-server-api-docs/docs/getting-started.md

     override fun onEnable() {
         // Check if NoRisk API is available if (!ServerAPI.isAvailable()) {
-            logger.severe("NoRiskClient-Server-API is not loaded!
+            logger.severe("nrc-Server-API is not loaded!
 Make sure it's in your plugins folder.") server.pluginManager.disablePlugin(this)
             return
         }